crdgtl/openppk/README.md

 openppk is an open-source Python script that interpolates position data from a .MRK file using a corresponding .pos file.
 It is designed to assist in post-processing kinematic (PPK) data for applications such as surveying, mapping, and geospatial analysis.

+**COMING SOON:** Planning to add to the script to export relevant lat,lon,height values to a geo.txt file for ODM or WebODM processing.

+We're currently only testing with a DJI Mavic 3E RTK, but this should work with other DJI Enterprise drones or Autel drones that export a .MRK file.

 ## Usage

 1. Place the openppk.py script in the same directory as your .pos file from RTKPOST or RNX2RTKP - along with a subdirectory pasted from your drone mission, which contains the .MRK file and images.